bbugyi200/MyHugoBlog/content/blog/github-repo-rank-system.md

 ## New GitHub Rank Algorithm

 In this section, I provide an example of an algorithm that I believe provides a better metric for how *useful* a GitHub project is to the developer community.
-From this point forward we shall refer to the idea of a GitHub repositories *worth* or *usefulness to the developer community* as the repositories **rank**.
+From this point forward we shall refer to the idea of a GitHub repository's *worth* or *usefulness to the developer community* as the repository's **rank**.
 The rank algorithm is based on a simple pair of assumptions:

 1) GitHub stars are unreliable for determining the repository rank, but are a good indicator of the amount of long-term traffic that the repository has seen.